-What are the limitations on rights of self-help by a mortgagee?
+28 What are the limitations on rights of self-help by a mortgagee?

 Most nations insist on the sale of arrested vessels by or through specialised courts, admiralty or otherwise, as a predicate to the discharge of all liens and encumbrances.
 Resort to self-help remedies as an aid in advance of foreclosure has long been in use in many countries in the enforcement of ship mortgages, including Marshall Islands preferred mortgages.
+Inasmuch as Marshall Islands law adopts the non-statutory general maritime law of the United States (Maritime Act, Section 113), the exercise of self-help remedies on a mortgage cannot breach the peace.